-- If we decide that the drug is covered and you followed all the rules, we will pay for our share of the cost.
-We will mail your reimbursement of our share of the cost to you.
-We will send payment within 30 days after your request was received. - If we decide that the drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
+• If we decide that the drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
 We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.